Schweitzer-Engineering-Laboratories/fixedpoint/docs/source/fixedpoint.rst

             negative (raised only when `overflow_alert` is ``'error'``).

         :raises FixedPointError:
-            Changing to :const:`True` with 0 integer bits.
+            Changing to *True* with 0 integer bits.

         Change signedness of number.
 Note that if the MSb is 0, the value of the number will not change.
 Overflow occurs if the MSb is 1.